FerMejia12/De_bootcamp/storage management.md

 - aws redshift-data get-statement-result --id#

 #### Please try to execute the following Querys:
-## find the top 3 expensive products by estate
+## Find the top 3 expensive products by estate
 ```
 select
   rank,